Tutorial Gateway

 Difference between scanf and gets in C Programming

 This program will help you to understand the differences between the scanf statement and the gets function in c programming.
-And why we generally prefer gets over scanf, while we are working with string data.
+And why we generally prefer gets over scanf while working with string data.

 #include <stdio.h>